 The development of scientific ideas concerning the nature of life, mind and behaviour.
 Includes both a brief treatment of early ideas and reference to issues in contemporary biological and behavioural sciences; the main focus is on the period from the Proto-Scientific Revolution of the sixteenth century to the advent of the general purpose computer.
-Topics include: the Galenic heritage; Vesalius and the School of Padua; the biological thought of William Harvey; machines and the mechanical philosophy; Cartesianism and the mechanization of biology; classical theories of the relationship between mind and body; neurophysiology from the eighteenth to the early twentieth century; the mechanist-vitalist disputes; the theory of spontaneous generation and its overthrow; Wundt, Fechner and the rise of experimental psychology; Pavlov and the conditioned reflex; behaviourism and its critics; mind, brain, life and the computer.
+Topics include: the Galenic heritage; Vesalius and the School of Padua; the biological thought of William Harvey; machines and the mechanical philosophy; Cartesianism and the mechanization of biology; classical theories of the relationship between mind and body; neurophysiology from the eighteenth to the early twentieth century; the mechanist-vitalist disputes; Wundt, Fechner and the rise of experimental psychology; Pavlov and the computer.